CppComponents: A Modern Portable C++11 Component System

 In this talk we will look at the techniques that underlie this library, provide examples of how to easily consume and create binary components that can be used from many compilers, and look at some example components that make multithreading and network programming much simpler.
 We will also look at some advanced uses of the library such as easy dependency injection and dynamic, name-based method calling.
 We will wrap up the talk looking at future directions, including how this library can enable a "C++ PyPI", and a C++ component renaissance that will make C++ easier to use in a wide variety of domains.
 The target audience for this talk is intermediate and advanced C++ programmers, though beginners will also find this talk to be helpful.

 John Bandela first started programming in C++ at age 14 in 1994 when he cajoled his parents into buying him Visual C++ 1.0 for his birthday.
 It took a while, but as he learned the language, he decided he really liked C++.
 He attended the University of Florida and obtained his undergraduate degree in Computer and Information Science.
 During his undergraduate time, he created and submitted Boost.Tokenizer.
-After a 10 year detour into medicine and neurosurgery, he returned back to programming.
-He...
+After a 10 year detour into medicine and...
 Read More →

 Thursday May 15, 2014 2:30pm - 4:00pm